It’s one of the oldest cars in an old line-up, but the Mitsubishi Pajero’s luck has finally run out.

 The company announced in 2018 that the Mitsubishi Pajero – also known as the Shogun in other countries – would leave the Japanese market that it had served for so long, but exports would continue.

 However, as Mitsubishi cuts costs across its portfolio, economic reality has finally won the day.

 A board meeting resolved to close the Sakahogi plant in Japan, where some 63,000 cars were built last year.

 Other Mitsubishi products made in the plant - including the Outlander - will be moved to a newer facility in Okazaki, but mooted plans to replace the Pajero with a unibody large SUV in partnership with the next-generation Nissan Pathfinder from 2021 have been scrapped.

 Mitsubishi - which announced that it would also withdraw from European markets - will now look to the Triton-based Pajero Sport as its offroad wagon.

 The Pajero was given an update for Australia for 2020, with a simplified 2020 line-up now comprising of the base-model GLX at $53,990 and the upper-spec GLS at $59,490, the latter getting a Rockford Fosgate 12-speaker premium audio system.

 Other tweaks as part of this update include the addition of an auto high-beam function, HID headlamps with auto-levelling and headlamp washers as standard to the GLX model.

 Locally, Mitsubishi is in no rush to see the Pajero disappear from local showrooms; in fact, the company makes a lot of hay here with its fleet of older cars that include the popular ASX and Outlander SUVs.

-As well, continued unrest within the Nissan-Renault-Mitsubishi Alliance has allegedly put paid to a number of platform-sharing projects.
+As well, continued unrest within the Nissan-Renault-Mitsubishi Alliance has put paid to a number of platform-sharing projects.